Josh Archibald: Return to Pittsburgh

+Tampa Bay Lightning

+On July 1, 2023, Archibald signed as a free agent to a two-year, $1.6 million contract with the Tampa Bay Lightning.
+On September 9, 2023, it was announced by Lightning General Manager, Julien BriseBois, that Josh Archibald was “placed on unconditional waivers… for the purpose of terminating his contract” following talks with Archibald and his agent where it was made clear that Josh would not be playing hockey for unspecified reasons.

 International career

 Archibald holds dual citizenship for both Canada and the United States, choosing to play for the Americans in international competition.

 Archibald played with Team USA at the 2012 World Junior Ice Hockey Championships.

 Personal life

 Archibald was born in Regina, Saskatchewan, but grew up in Brainerd, Minnesota and is a dual citizen of both Canada and the United States.
 His father, Jim Archibald, played in the NHL with the Minnesota North Stars during the mid-1980s.

 In June 2016, he married Bailey Baxter.
 They had met at the University of Nebraska Omaha.
 Their first child, Brecken Carter Archibald, was born in August 2017.
 On August 30, 2017, Brecken, at 3 weeks old, was baptized in the Stanley Cup.

 After COVID-19 infection in summer 2021, Archibald developed myocarditis.
-He was out for most of the 2021/22 season but rejoined the Oilers in March 2022.
+He was out for most of the 2021–22 season but rejoined the Oilers in March 2022.